ridedott/merge-me-action/README.md

         uses: ridedott/merge-me-action@v2
         with:
           # Depending on branch protection rules, a  manually populated
-          # `GITHUB_TOKEN_WORKAROUND` environment variable with permissions to
+          # `GITHUB_TOKEN_WORKAROUND` secret with permissions to push to
-          # push to a protected branch must be used.
-This variable can have an
+          # a protected branch must be used.
+This secret can have an arbitrary
-          # arbitrary name, as an example, this repository uses
+          # name, as an example, this repository uses `GITHUB_TOKEN_DOTTBOTT`.
-          # `GITHUB_TOKEN_DOTTBOTT`.
           #
           # When using a custom token, it is recommended to leave the following
           # comment for other developers to be aware of the reasoning behind it:
           #
-          # This must be used as GitHub Actions token does not support
+          # This must be used as GitHub Actions token does not support pushing
-          # pushing to protected branches.
+          # to protected branches.
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```